What is payroll software in India?

 1. TankhaPay

-TankhaPay is a modern cloud-based Hr and Payroll Software in India built to handle the unique compliance and workforce challenges of Indian businesses.
-From salary processing to statutory compliance, it simplifies every aspect of payroll—making it equally effective for startups, growing SMEs, and large enterprises.
-What sets TankhaPay apart is that it isn’t just payroll software—it’s a complete HR ecosystem tailored to Indian businesses.
+TankhaPay is a cloud-based HR and payroll software built to meet the Indian businesses demands.
+From salary processing to statutory rules, it addresses country-specific compliance and workforce challenges, easing every payroll operation for startups, evolving SMEs, and large enterprises.
+What makes TankhaPay unique is not just payroll management; it is a complete HR platform custom-built for Indian organizations.

 Why TankhaPay Stands Out